How To Treat Genital Warts & Prevent Them From Coming Back

 So what can you do to help prevent this resurgence?
 Some suggest boosting your immune system.
 According to dermatologist Dr. Keira L. Barr, MD and founder of Resilient Health Institute, boosting your immune function could help minimize recurrence.

 Barr tells Bustle to try foods that are high in vitamin C, probiotic foods, like fermented vegetables, green leafy vegetables, and high-selenium foods to get that immune system boost.

 The Bottom Line

-If you have HPV, it’s truly not the end of the world.
-Chances are your immune system will clear it on its own like the badass it is.
+If you have HPV, it’s truly not the end of the world — and your immune system could clear it on its own like the badass it is.
 But in the meantime, if you get genital warts, you can experience some discomfort or embarrassment.
 That’s all totally natural, and it’s understandable you might want to do something about them.

-Supporting your immune system is the way to go on this — I’ve listed out the main ways to do that, based on the literature out there.
-And of course, as always, you should definitely go talk to your doctor.
-She’ll sort you out.
+Of course, as always, you should definitely go talk to your doctor.
+They'll sort you out.
 And then you can get back to living your fabulous life!

 This piece was originally published on May 18, 2016.
 It was updated on July 3, 2019.